CiscoISE/terraform-provider-ciscoise/docs/resources/guest_user.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on GuestUser.
-  This resource allows the client to update a guest user by name.
-    This resource deletes a guest user.
-    This resource allows the client to update a guest user by ID.
-    This resource deletes a guest user by ID.
-    This resource creates a guest user.
+  This resource allows the client to update a guest user by name.This resource deletes a guest user.This resource allows the client to update a guest user by ID.This resource deletes a guest user by ID.This resource creates a guest user.
 ---

 # ciscoise_guest_user (Resource)

 It manages create, read, update and delete operations on GuestUser.

-  This resource allows the client to update a guest user by name.
+  - This resource allows the client to update a guest user by name.
-  This resource deletes a guest user.
+  - This resource deletes a guest user.
-  This resource allows the client to update a guest user by ID.
+  - This resource allows the client to update a guest user by ID.
-  This resource deletes a guest user by ID.
+  - This resource deletes a guest user by ID.
-  This resource creates a guest user.
+  - This resource creates a guest user.

 ## Example Usage